-Baby or small child.
-Use a child restraint system which fits your vehicle.
+Child.
+Use a child restraint system appropriate for the child until the child becomes large enough to properly wear the vehicle's seat belts.
 See "Child restraint" for details.

-Child.
 If a child is too large for a child restraint system, the child should sit in the rear seat and must be restrained using the vehicle's seat belt.
 According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat.
-Do not allow the child to stand up or kneel on either rear or front seats.
-If the shoulder belt falls across the child's neck or face, move the child to the center position and use the center lap belt.